kb1dds/pdp11code/README.md

 Another library of useful utilities, this intended for the EMON monitor below.

 ## emon
 An interactive serial monitor.
-Load `coredump` first, then this.
+Load `coredump` first, then this, or load `emon_bundle` which contains everything you need.
 Set the stack pointer R6 to `000770`, and then start execution from `001200`.
 The monitor expects a DL11 serial console at the usual address `177560`.

 The EMON monitor is set up with five commands:
 1. `LIST`, which lists the commands